- The best art galleries and museums in Barcelona, Spain

 If you’re looking for a truly unique ‘best of all worlds’ city destination, Barcelona is hard to beat.
 A hotbed of contrasts and contradictions, the Catalan capital quickly enchants visitors with its mix of magnificent landmarks, magical architecture, gothic charm and lively urban beachfront.
 Click here to view our tour to Barcelona.

 The first stop on any tour of Barcelona has to be its iconic landmark cathedral, the Sagrada Familia.
 The masterpiece of Barcelona’s favourite architect, Antoni Gaudi, is like something from a dark fairy-tale, with a structure that looks almost skeletal thanks to bone-like columns and gnarly spires.
 Each of the three grand façades are themed to an incredibly detailed extent, carved with scenes and characters to tell the age-old stories of Christ in the most dramatic way.
-Whether you find this famous cathedral to be delightfully creative or strange and garish, it simply must be seen.
+Whether you find this famous cathedral to be delightfully creative or strange and garnish, it simply must be seen.

 As a fan of Gaudi’s curious and undeniably eccentric style of architecture, I followed my visit to the Sagrada Familia with a stroll down the leafy Passeig de Gràcia, a smart wide avenue that boasts Gaudi’s second and third most famous buildings, La Pedrera (Casa Mila) and Casa Batlló.
 The curved rock-carved design of La Pedrera is the simpler of the two, having been given its name (which means open quarry) to match its almost cave-like appearance.
 Casa Batlló, on the opposite side of the street, is prettier, with a multicoloured façade and colourful tiled roof that reminded me of the scales of a mermaid’s tail or shimmering fish.
 The skull-like balconies beneath each window confirm that every Gaudi building has a dark side.